xolvio/NDK/README.md

 _An Event-Storm to Event-Sourced application framework_

-Welcome to The Domain Development Kit (DDK), a robust and comprehensive application framework designed to take you from collaborative Event Storming sessions to an Event-Sourced application seamlessly.
+Welcome to The Domain Development Kit (DDK), a lightweight application framework designed to take you from visual collaborative Event Storming sessions to an Event-Sourced application seamlessly.
 This is a framework for developers looking to build complex systems with a strong emphasis on separating concerns and focusing on the business logic.

 The key feature of the DDK is allowing you to build an application using the building blocks shown in this diagram: